 - If you'd like the pancake to rise a bit, you can add 1 teaspoon of baking powder when you whisk in the cornstarch.

-- For a vegan version, substitute your favorite plant milk, water, or veggie broth for the milk // use vegan butter or safflower oil in place of the butter // and use vegan mayo.
+- For a vegan and dairy-free version, substitute your favorite plant milk, water, or veggie broth for the milk // use vegan butter or safflower oil in place of the butter // and use vegan mayo.

 - For a delicious twist, add some sautéed cabbage, minced pickles, or kimchi.